Ali-207/Air-Qualty-Index-of-India-2015-2020/README.md

 # Air-Qualty-Index-of-India-2015-2020
-In this jupyter notebook, basic exploratory data analysis is performed using python along with its libraries numpy, pandas, matplotlib and seaborn and the effect of lockdown on India's Air Quality is visualized.
+In this jupyter notebook, basic exploratory data analysis is performed using python along with its libraries and the effect of lockdown on India's Air Quality is visualized.
 ### Contents: